-The people responsible for running large distribution industry centers are always looking for ways to improve productivity and reduce operation costs.
-Innovative leaders are looking at the latest technology to see if they can leverage some of the cutting-edge technology to do just that.
+The people responsible for running large distribution centers are always looking for ways to improve productivity and reduce operation costs.
+Innovative distribution industry leaders are looking at the latest technology to see if they can leverage some of the cutting-edge technology to do just that.
 Two such technologies that hold the most promise for DC managers are:

 - Artificial intelligence license plate scanning technology

 Drones have become very popular with hobbyists who fly them and capture unique images and videos.
 Innovative distribution center leaders have started exploring the use of drones to overcome some of the common challenges their teams encounter.

 For example, at many large distribution centers there are many trailers in a yard at or near the DC.
 Managing that trailer inventory often requires an almost never-ending task of doing yard audits.
 Typically, this involves someone in a vehicle of some kind driving around and recording/verifying trailer numbers and the yard location that the trailer is parked in – a relatively tedious task as one can imagine.

 Some innovative DC managers are experimenting with using a drone/camera to fly around the yard, while the operator stays in the DC office, performing the trailer audits remotely.
 Cameras on the drone can verify the trailer number/yard location accuracy as well as confirm that trailers are empty and available versus partially or fully loaded.
 They might mark damaged trailers with easily visible temporary red placards and look for those to count/confirm damaged trailers in the yard.

 Drones are also being used to check the exterior structure of distribution centers.
 They can be used to look for and/or confirm a suspected problem on the walls or roof, without the need for people to be climbing up on ladders and rooftops with a risk of falling.
 Once a suspected problem has been identified or confirmed, only then would a person be deployed to further investigate the situation or perform the repairs.